If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

 Therefore, you need to choose an intermediate source of lighting location like window light or diffused light.

 To water the plant, you may soak the rootball until saturated and mist your plant in between as stags absorb water from fronds than roots.

-You can soak your rootball by filling up a sink or submerging the plant.
-Then, drain the water by sorting them upright when the moss is completely soaked through.
+You can soak your rootball by filling a sink or submerging the plant.
+Then, drain the water by sorting them upright when the moss is completely soaked.

 Unlike other ferns, stags should dry out between watering to prevent black spots.

 You can soak the rootball about once a week for twenty minutes and mist using a squirt bottle every day.

 3. Maintaining Optimum Temperature and Humidity

 Your average home temperature should suit the plant just fine as they’re houseplants.